 What have been your biggest dyeing wins – and fails?

 Alicia: My biggest fail has to be recently when I was dying some pomegranate-dyed fabric with iron.
 The pomegranate fabric was yellow and a small bit of iron turns it green.
 Unfortunately, I accidentally dropped the whole bag of iron crystals in and the fabric instantly turned black.
-On the flip side, I spent a few weeks this summer experimenting with madder roots and eventually managed to create the most perfect red.
+On the flip side, I spent a few weeks this summer experimenting with madder roots.
+Eventually I managed to create the most perfect red.

 Debbie: I think the proudest I’ve felt is getting to grips with wholesale after moving into the new dyeworks.
 I finally got standard recipes written down after 10 years of resisting and now we wholesale to yarn shops all over the world.
-There have been lots of little fails along the way including leaving a pot of water on overnight and waking up to charred yarn and a very stinky garage.
+There have been lots of little fails along the way.
+I’ve left a pot of water on overnight and woke up to charred yarn and a very stinky garage.
 Haven’t done that again!